MadLittleMods/markdown-icons/README.md

 markdown-icons (iconfonts.py)
 ==============

-Easily display icon fonts in markdown.
-Just add the css necessary for your font and add this extension.
+Easily display icon fonts in python markdown.
+Just add the CSS necessary for your font and add this extension.

+This is a 3rd party extension for [Python Markdown](https://pythonhosted.org/Markdown/).
+You can see a [full list of 3rd party extensions here](https://github.com/waylan/Python-Markdown/wiki/Third-Party-Extensions).

 Although I made this to work with any icon font, I have added a `mod` syntax to add more prefixed classes to support [Font Awesome](http://fortawesome.github.io/Font-Awesome/) and its special classes such as `2x, 3x, muted, spin, etc`